Information about housing benefit payments and overpayments. Also, what to do should your circumstances change.

 The Welfare Reform and Work Act (2016) introduced some changes to the benefit cap.

-These changes, which will take effect on 7 November 2016 for existing claimants and 28 November 2016 for new claimants, include changes to the benefit cap levels to £23,000 a year for couples with or without children and lone parents and £15,410 for single people without children in Greater London, and £20,000 and £13,400 respectively for those groups elsewhere in Great Britain.
+These changes took effect on 7 November 2016 for existing claimants and 28 November 2016 for new claimants, include changes to the benefit cap levels to £23,000 a year for couples with or without children and lone parents and £15,410 for single people without children in Greater London, and £20,000 and £13,400 respectively for those groups elsewhere in Great Britain.

 They also include additional exemptions for recipients of Guardian’s Allowance, Carer’s Allowance and Universal Credit claimants who receive payments towards carer’s costs.